 Your payment receipt will read: GMHC.

-If volunteers are online we often reply within a few hours; if not, within 2 days.
-This may seem a long time but GMHC relies on our spunky volunteers who do not monitor the inbox 24/ 7.
-We offer them enticements but they just demand more treats.
+If volunteers are online they often reply within a few hours; if not, within 48 hours.
+This may seem a long time but GMHC relies on its spunky volunteers who do not monitor the inbox 24/ 7.
+(If offered enticements they only demand more treats).

 If you are ordering a booklet, don’t forget to include your address.

 MENRUS.CO.UK is not interested in article placement, advertisements, SEO optimisation, third party content – so will not reply to these messages.GMHC, 61 Mansell Street, London E1 8AN

 Admin: 07791 867885 (Mon-Fri, 10-3) Back to top